In our webinar, “The Art Of Proposal Writing”, we explored the biggest writing challenges facing proposal teams. And, with the help of:

 Here are Amy’s tips:

-• Focus on the 4 c’s
+- Focus on the 4 c’s

 Be compliant, be compelling, be clear and be concise.
 The thing about being clear is you can be very direct using the simplest language that you can.
 Write in active voice, be well organized and be concise.
 We work with Subject Matter Experts who give us a lot of information, but sometimes less is more.
-The more we can present an idea clearly, the easier it is for a busy evaluator.
+The more we can present an idea clearly, the easier it is for a busy evaluator. - Place your most important message first

 Readers may be familiar with the military term BLUF, Bottom Line Up Front.
 Others know the vernacular ‘Too long, didn’t read’.
 Make your main point first.
-We do not want our readers to hunt for what we are trying to say and risk losing them.
+We do not want our readers to hunt for what we are trying to say and risk losing them. - Organize the proposal for ease of evaluation

 Organize with evaluation in mind.
 Make sure the proposal is scannable.
 Make sure the headings contain the important information for easy scanning.
 Organize to the bid request.
 Use their numbering, their labelling, headings, summaries, and lists.
-Call attention to your main points.
+Call attention to your main points. - Focus on measurable and tangible benefits

 Be explicit about what is in it for them.